 Law is how many years course?

-In Nigeria, if you gain admission to study Law at the university through JAMB UTME, you will study Law for five years.
+In Nigeria, if you gain admission to study Law degree courses at the university through JAMB UTME, you will study Law for five years.
 If you gain admission through direct entry, you will study this course for four years.
-And of course there is room for more years if you have extension; the aftermath of carryover courses.
+And of course, there is room for more years if you have an extension; the aftermath of carryover courses.

 Law is under which faculty in Nigeria?